Edited by: Jessica Merritt

 |Shangri-La Golden Circle||Points are valid for up to 3 calendar years.||No way to extend.|

-As far as the top major points-friendly hotel brands, IHG Rewards has the most advantageous policy for credit card holders — miles never expire if you’ve got Gold Elite status or higher.
-The IHG Club Premier Rewards Select offers Platinum Elite status, which is 1 level above Gold Elite status.
+As far as the top major points-friendly hotel brands, IHG One Rewards has the most advantageous policy for its credit card holders — miles never expire if you’ve got Silver Elite status or higher.

-Perhaps unsurprisingly, the major casino brands, Caesars Rewards from Caesars Entertainment and M life Rewards from MGM Resorts International, have the worst expiration policies.
+Perhaps unsurprisingly, the major casino brands, Caesars Rewards from Caesars Entertainment and MGM Rewards from MGM Resorts International, have the worst expiration policies.

 Both of these have 6-month expiration policies for standard members, which is extremely short.

-In conclusion, we analyzed nearly all of the major airline frequent flyer and hotel loyalty programs out there.
-With so much differentiation between terms and conditions of booking programs, it can be overwhelming trying to keep track of your points and miles.
+We analyzed the major airline frequent flyer and hotel loyalty programs out there.
+With so much differentiation between the terms and conditions of booking programs, it can be overwhelming trying to keep track of your points and miles.

-That being said, what we’ve provided here is a one-stop-shop to find out when your miles and points expire.
-We’ve also provided you with some easy ways to extend/reset the expiration dates of the major miles.
+That being said, what we’ve provided here is a one-stop shop to find out when your miles and points expire.
+We’ve also provided you with some easy ways to extend or reset the expiration dates of the major miles.
 Some programs don’t allow mileage extensions at all, but others do.